 The certificate prepares students to teach English in private language schools, community colleges, universities, adult education language programs, and private businesses.
-Individuals from all walks of life in the United States around the world also hire trained personal tutors to help them learn English.
+Individuals from all walks of life in the United States and around the world also hire trained personal tutors to help them learn English.

 Many institutions in the New York City area that normally require that candidates hold master's degrees will hire our certificate holders.
-One administrator told us recently, "If I get a job application from someone with a New School Certificate, I always interview that applicant."
+One administrator told us recently, "If I get a job application from someone with a New School certificate, I always interview that applicant."

 When applying abroad, our students report that prospective employers are always impressed that our program includes a minimum of 50 hours of student-teaching time — that's three to four times more than many certificate programs.

 No. The Certificate in TESOL curriculum focuses on teaching English to adults.
 This program has no connection with New York State Department of Education K–12 certification.

 Students can earn the certificate in as little as two academic terms (one school year), but most students take three or four (one and a half to two years).
 Completion within two years is recommended.
-Courses are offered and new students are admitted in fall, spring, and summer terms.
+Courses are offered and new students are admitted in the fall, spring, and summer terms.

 The New School does not offer financial aid for certificate programs unless the courses are taken as part of an undergraduate degree program.
 However, the TESOL Certificate may qualify for veteran's education benefits administered by the U.S. Department of Veterans Affairs.
-Students also may be able to obtain private tuition assistance.
+Students may also be able to obtain private tuition assistance.
 The HEGIS code for the program is 5608.00.

 66 West 12th St., 6th FloorNew York, NY 10011